 In Februrary 2014 I was invited as a VEX IQ Super User at the VEX World Championship in Anaheim California that took place at the end of April.
 At that time, the VEX IQ system was completely new to me, so it took few days to get very confident with the building system.
 The system allows you to build big and strong robots very fast.
 Once I tamed the toolkit, I decided that the best robot that could prove the capabilities of the new toolkit was a VEX IQ Rubik’s cube solver robot.
 While the temptative RUBIX 1.0 robot was based on great David Gilday’s Mindcuber, the mechanism of the version 2.0 shown here is much faster, being able to solve any cube in under a minute.
 It is inspired to the very first and famous LEGO MINDSTORMS NXT Rubik’s cube solver.
 And yes, it can handle the dreadful superflip.

 VEX IQ is an educational robotics system which is quite new.
 It was launched in October 2013, about at the same time as the EV3.
 The system includes plastic elements, metal axles, gears, wheels, treads, servo motors, sensors, and the VEX IQ brain, a microcomputer with 12 I/O ports and backlit display.
 The VEX IQ smart motors have a very precise PID loop controller on board.
-For a very good review of the VEX IQ system, check out this post at Bot Bench.

 The VEX IQ brain is programmed using ROBOTC and controls the movements of the robot and reads the sensors, while the cube is scanned and solved by a custom Android app running on a Samsung Galaxy SL.
 I am using the same app for my latest LEGO MINDSTORMS Rubik’s cube solver robots as well.